-DATE REASON ('illness' or 'sick' are not acceptable) PARENT'S SIGNATURE

-INSTRUCTIONS TO COMPLETE ATTENDANCE RECORD

-- 1 The Attendance Forms are considered a legal document.
+ABSENCES REASON DATE PARENT'S SIGNATURE ('illness' or 'sick' are not acceptable) INSTRUCTIONS TO COMPLETE ATTENDANCE RECORD 1 The Attendance Forms are considered a legal document.
 Therefore, it is in your best interest to review entries on a daily basis.
-Timesheets must be completed in the following manner: - A Complete clearly and in a visible ink only.
-(The use of PENCIL/ WHITE-OUT are subject to disenrollment.) - Month and year of claim, child's name, child's age and parent's name must appear in the upper right section of the form. - The actual clock time IN and OUT must be recorded on a daily basis by the parent or other authorized person eighteen (1.6) years of age or older.
+Timesheets must be completed in the following manner: A Complete clearly and in a visible ink only.
+(The use of PENCIL/ WHITE-OUT are subject to disenrollment.)
+B Month and year of claim, child's name, child's age and parent's name must appear in the upper right section of the form.
+C The actual clock time IN and OUT must be recorded on a daily basis by the parent or other authorized person eighteen (18) years of age or older.
 These entries must be done when dropping off the child(ren) and when picking up the child(ren) from childcare.
 Do not sign for days or hours of care not used.
-Do not round times of arrival to nearest hour. - D Parent's and Provider's full signature must be entered at the bottom section of the Attendance Form on the last day of care for the month being claimed, followed by the date.
-Payment may be delayed due to incomplete form. - On-time Attendance Forms are due in our office prior to closing by the 5th of each month, following the month being claimed.
+Do not round times of arrival to nearest hour.
+D Parent's and Provider's full signature must be entered at the bottom section of the Attendance Form on the last day of care for the month being claimed, followed by the date.
+Payment may be delayed due to incomplete form.
+On-time Attendance Forms are due in our office prior to closing by the 5th of each month, following the month being claimed.
 When the 5th of the month lands on a weekend or holiday, due date is extended to the following business day.

-Attendance Forms are considered late if they are received after the 5th of the month but before the 15th of the month. - Any timesheets received after the 15th will roll over to the following month's pay period. - 5 If a check is lost in the mail, a Stop Payment cannot be made until seven (7) business days after payment was mailed out.

-s TOTAL HOURS OF CARE Х HOURLY PAY \$ = \$

-۱ TOTAL DAYS OF CARE х DAILY PAY \$ = \$

-۱ TOTAL WEEKS OF CARE х WEEKLY PAY \$ = \$

-۱ TOTAL MONTHS OF CARE х MONTHLY PAY \$ = \$

-TIMESHEET PROCESSED BY (Initials) / DATE
+Attendance Forms are considered late if they are received after the 5th of the month but before the 15th of the month.
+4 Any timesheets received after the 15th will roll over to the following month's pay period.
+5 If a check is lost in the mail, a Stop Payment cannot be made until seven (7) business days after payment was mailed out.
+TOTAL HOURS OF CARE HOURLY PAY = \$ \$ = \$ 5 TOTAL DAYS OF CARE DAILY PAY TOTAL WEEKS OF CARE WEEKLY PAY 5 TOTAL MONTHS OF CARE MONTHLY PAY TIMESHEET PROCESSED BY (Initials) / DATE